cnexus/sense5_for_d2/README.md

-Sense 5 based on Sprint HTC One, HTC Butterfly, and GSM HTC One

-cm10 -> Sprint HTC One

-cm10.1-dlx -> HTC Butterfly
+cm10.1-dlx -> Sense 5.1 HTC Butterfly 4.2.2.

-cm10.1-m7 -> GSM HTC One

-cm10.1-m7wls -> Sprint HTC One
+Special thanks to @zarboz for the leak.